pchalamet/NTerraform/README.md

 3. Command line parameters forwarding
 NTerraform app should be the entry point and delegate everything to real terraform then in schema.Build().
+Also should be able to support outputs by parsing terraform output.

 4. Implement terraform type provider (F#)
 Import definition directly from a type provider without requiring prio NTerraform support library reference or compilation.